The Ising dual-reflection interface: $\mathbb{Z}_4$ symmetry and Majorana strong zero modes: Introduction

+In the remainder of the paper we reveal how dual-reflection symmetry entails Majorana strong zero modes \cite{alicea2016topological, fendley2016strong} (Sec.~\ref{sec:SMZM}) and Floquet Majorana strong zero modes (Sec.~\ref{sec:quantum circuit}), i.e., localized operators that commute (up to corrections exponentially small in system size) with the Hamiltonian or time evolution operator, but toggle the fermion parity.
+Such operators ensure degeneracies not only of the low-energy eigenstates, but across the whole spectrum.

+Dual-reflection symmetric chains host edge modes as well as interface modes, whose operators and $\mathbb{Z}_4$ symmetry transformation we construct explicitly.
+Among them are exact Majorana strong zero modes which cannot be lifted by any local interaction term that preserves the $\mathbb{Z}_4$ symmetry.
+These special modes are symmetry-protected excitations that remain pinned to exactly zero energy in finite open chains, in contrast to usual zero modes which are split in energy away from the thermodynamic limit.
+Our construction allows us to identify two regimes of the studied model which have distinct degeneracies in the open geometry.
+In Sec.~\ref{sec:quantum circuit} we extend our constructions to the framework of discrete-time Floquet evolution of quantum circuits.
+We propose $\mathbb{Z}_4$ symmetric unitary quantum circuits in the spin and fermion language and construct exact Floquet Majorana strong zero modes protected by the symmetry.
+Finally, we summarize several promising future directions in Sec.~\ref{sec:outlook}.

 The appendices contain background information and alternative derivations of selected results outlined in the main text.
 In Appendix~\ref{appA} we introduce the Kramers-Wannier transformation in the spin language, and in Appendix~\ref{appB} we derive the expressions for the Kramers-Wannier and spatial reflection transformations in the fermion formulation.
 We discuss an alternative definition of the Kramers-Wannier transformation and how it alters the dual-reflection interface in Appendix~\ref{app:alternative_KW}.
 In Appendix~\ref{app:BdG} we present the Bogoliubov-de Gennes equations, which can be used to solve a generic quadratic fermion Hamiltonian, applied to the dual-reflection interface.
 In Appendix~\ref{app:SZMs} we construct the strong zero modes by solving the Bogoliubov-de Gennes equations.
+Appendix~\ref{app:FMZM} provides details on the derivation of the Floquet strong zero modes.